Updated: Apr 17

 Treatment and Intervention

 It is important to diagnose and address SAD early on.
 If left untreated, SAD symptoms can worsen and continue into adulthood.
 SAD is usually treated via psychotherapy (counselling), medication or a combination of both.
 Regardless of which treatment is applied, it can take some time before you’ll notice considerable changes.
 When diagnosed and treated, it is possible to manage and overcome symptoms of social anxiety.

 A therapist can work with your teen to help them identify and challenge negative thoughts.
 They can help process emotions by teaching coping strategies.
 They can help set small goals to reach towards facing their fears.
-By speaking to the therapist yourself, it can also address your worries, concerns and frustrations.
+Speaking to the therapist yourself can also address your worries, concerns and frustrations.
 By working with the therapist, you are better able to support your teen.

 References and Additional Resources